 Applications for 2018 will close midnight Monday 20 August 2018.

 WHEN WILL THE SUCCESSFUL NMF RECIPIENT BE ANNOUNCED?

 The recipient of the Natalie Miller Fellowship will be announced in mid-October at the 2017 Australian International Movie Convention on the Gold Coast.

 All applicants are required to provide the following as part of the online application form:

-- A brief description (100-150 words) of your proposal including evidence of your ability to execute it
+- Proposal description (300-500 words) – a succinct description of your proposal including evidence of your ability to execute the project

-- Detailed outline (500-1000 words) of how the Natalie Miller Fellowship would contribute to your professional development and how it would benefit the wider screen community
+- Proposal outcomes (500-800 words) – how the Natalie Miller Fellowship would contribute to your professional development and how it would benefit the wider screen community

 - Confirmation letter, if relevant, of acceptance into a professional opportunity, e.g. mentor or internship

-- Two (2) signed letters of reference supporting your proposal, with contact details
+- Two signed letters of reference supporting your proposal, including contact details

-There are no restrictions on what proposals can be submitted other than they are not for script development or screen production investment and applicants are encouraged to be innovative, daring and ambitious in designing a proposal.
+There are no restrictions on what proposals can be submitted other than they are not for script development or screen production investment.
+Applicants are encouraged to be innovative, daring and ambitious in designing their own proposal.

 The professional development program must be undertaken in the 2019 calendar year.